RebelStoke/FractalDrawer/README.md

 # FractalDrawer
-Application for generating fractal images, it has option to create random images.
+Application for generating fractal images, it has option to create random figures.
 Program was coded using JavaFX platform, JFoexnix libary was used to create GUI elements.

 _____________________________________